 Estimating the contribution of students to net migration, as opposed to simply total inward migration, adds further problems.
 IPS currently provides the only estimates of outward migration.
-Until the most recent year’s data, however, IPS has not assessed the number of people studying in the UK and than emigrating, but rather has tracked the number who are leaving to study elsewhere.
+Until the most recent year’s data, however, IPS has not assessed the number of people studying in the UK and then emigrating, but rather has tracked the number who are leaving to study elsewhere.
 Thus, the positive “net migration” of students based on past years’ IPS data shows only that more people come to study in the UK than leave the UK to study.
 It has had no information about the outward flows of people who originally came to the UK as students.

-The 2010 Home Office report on student migration, and follow up studies in 2013 and 2014, included an analysis of international students’ compliance.
+The 2010 Home Office report on student migration, and follow-up studies since then, included an analysis of international students’ compliance.
 However, this analysis is based on a sample of institutions chosen not at random, but for “convenience”.
 More specifically, the study examined universities on the UK government’s Highly Trusted Sponsors list, while choosing other educational institutions from a list of those that had been subject to investigations because of suspicions about their legitimacy.
 Thus, one would suspect that this methodological choice would lead to underestimating non- compliance rates for university students while inflating non-compliance rates for other institutions.
 Moreover, the data do not show actual overstayers but only the “potentially non-compliant”—those for whom there is no record of leaving the UK or of valid extension of their stay.
 But since data on exits from the UK are among the weakest points in UK migration data, this study cannot be taken as an accurate measure of actual overstaying or “non-compliance”, either overall or for students at particular types of institutions.
 New data from the IPS, discussed above, may fill this gap in time.

 Finally, there has been concern among politicians and the public about “bogus colleges” sponsoring entries but not actually offering courses of study (Anderson and Rogaly 2005), and about possible “non-compliance”— students overstaying their visas and staying in the UK without legal permission to remain.
 As is generally true for non-compliance with immigration law, it is difficult to capture these in official data because of the nature of non- compliance.
 The Home Office studied the issue of bogus colleges in 2007, prior to the PBS and the tightening of rules for institutions registering to teach foreign students.
 This study found that 25% of 1200 colleges inspected were not “genuine” (Home Affairs Committee 2009), but there are no comparable data on post-PBS accredited institutions.
-A more recent Home Office study (Home Office 2010) may not provide valid estimates as it relied on samples of convenience rather than representative samples.
+A subsequent Home Office study (Home Office 2010) may not provide valid estimates as it relied on samples of convenience rather than representative samples.

 - Achato, Lorrah, Mike Eaton, and Chris Jones.
 “The Migrant Journey.”
 Home Office Research Report 43, Home Office, London, 2010.